hiimizzy/kant_speak_/README.md

 # KantSpeak

 KantSpeak is a web-based educational platform designed to support English language learning through interactive, accessible, and modular activities.
-The system is oriented toward students and educators, providing a structured environment for practicing language skills such as phonetics, listening, writing, and vocabulary acquisition.

 ---

 ## Overview

 KantSpeak was developed with a focus on simplicity, usability, and pedagogical flexibility.
-The platform allows users to select different learning modules according to their needs, promoting autonomy while reducing cognitive overload.

 The system is particularly suited for educational contexts, including classroom support and guided learning environments.